Table of Contents

 How does psychological pricing work?

-Psychological pricing techniques use these cognitive biases to create a sense of urgency and exclusivity, triggering the response to purchase the item.
+Psychological pricing techniques leverage these cognitive biases to create a sense of urgency and exclusivity, prompting a purchase.
 For example, it involves techniques like odd-even pricing, where odd prices (e.g., $19.95) are perceived as bargains, and price anchoring, where a higher initial price makes subsequent prices seem reasonable.

 Companies also create artificial time constraints, like limited-time offers, to induce a sense of urgency in customers, prompting quick decision-making.